-CFP: The Roll Format in Europe in the Late Middle Ages
+CFP: The Roll in Western Europe in the Late Middle Ages

 Submission deadline: March 30, 2017